Hill Motorsports

 Hill Motorsports Overview

-Hill Motorsports is an American professional stock car racing team that competes in the NASCAR Craftsman Truck Series, the ARCA Menards Series, and the ARCA Menards Series East.
-The team is owned by Timmy Hill and Tyler Hill and is based in Thomasville, North Carolina.
-Hill Motorsports fields the No. 56 Toyota Tundra in the NASCAR Craftsman Truck Series and the No. 56 Toyota in ARCA competition.
+Hill Motorsports is an American professional stock car racing team that primarily competes in the NASCAR Craftsman Truck Series, along with the ARCA Menards Series and the ARCA Menards Series East.
+The team is owned by brothers Timmy Hill and Tyler Hill and is based in Thomasville, North Carolina.
+Hill Motorsports fields the No. 56 Toyota, most often with Timmy Hill behind the wheel on a part-time schedule.
+The organization was originally created in 1991, briefly re-emerged in the Cup Series during the early 1990s, and returned to national touring competition in 2019.
+The team’s identity centers on family ownership, Toyota machinery, and a steady presence across NASCAR’s developmental and national ranks.

 Founding and Organizational Origins